Is Attachment Parenting Right for Me?

 Detractors Call it Misogyny in Disguise

 Some detractors have labeled attachment parenting as misogynistic, tearing women from the workplace and forcing them into 1950s stereotype.
-Many critics of attachment parenting point to seeming fanatics who take part or all of this parenting theory to the extreme, such as a recent cover story about breast-fed preschoolers and kindergartners.
+Many critics of attachment parenting point to seeming fanatics who take part or all of this parenting theory to the extreme.
+Such as a recent cover story about breastfed preschoolers and kindergartners.
 Others suggest that attachment extremists propose that any time a child is not in immediate physical contact with a parent he or she is doomed to lifelong negative consequences.

 One Size Does Not Fit All